 How to reconcile opposing positions in typical LSAT arguments

-Detailed explanation of the new LSAT Writing Task and how excel at it
+Detailed explanation of the new LSAT Writing Task and how to excel at it

 How to turn the Writing Task into a huge advantage